 Today, however, none of these businesses exist in Glorieta.
 In fact, the only open service in the tiny community, comprised of a scattering of homes, is the post office, which is situated in the town’s old depot.
 The railroad is now part of the Burlington Northern and Santa Fe Railway system and continues to stream through the village right next to the post office.

-Following I-25, the path continues for 5.5 miles before arriving at one-time village of Canoncito at Apache Canyon.
+Following I-25, the path continues for 5.5 miles before arriving at the one-time village of Canoncito at Apache Canyon.

 Canoncito and the Johnson Ranch